The NeverEnding Story (song)

 "Never Ending Story" is the title song from the English version of the 1984 film The NeverEnding Story.
 It was produced and composed by Italian musician Giorgio Moroder and performed by English pop singer Limahl.
-He released two versions of the song, one in English and one in French.
-The English version featured vocals by Beth Anderson, and the French version, titled L'Histoire Sans Fin, featured vocals by Ann Calvert.
-It was a success in many countries, reaching No. 1 in both Norway and Sweden, No. 2 in Austria, West Germany and Italy, No. 4 in the UK, No. 6 in Australia and No. 6 on the US Billboard Adult Contemporary chart.
+He released two versions of the song: one in English and one in French.
+The English version features vocals by Beth Andersen, and the French version, titled "L'Histoire sans fin", featured vocals by Ann Calvert.
+It was a success in many countries, reaching No. 1 in Norway, Spain and Sweden, No. 4 in the United Kingdom, and No. 6 on the US Billboard Adult Contemporary chart.

 Background and writing

 The song was composed by Giorgio Moroder with lyrics by Keith Forsey, though it (and other electronic pop elements of the soundtrack) is not present in the German version of the film, which features Klaus Doldinger's score exclusively.

-Beth Anderson recorded her words in America separately from Limahl's.
-Anderson does not appear in the music video; frequent Limahl back-up singer Mandy Newton lip-syncs Anderson's part.
+Before Limahl recorded the track, the choice for lead vocalist was Daniel, 's representative at the Eurovision Song Contest 1983.
+Beth Andersen recorded her words in the USA separately from Limahl's.
+Andersen does not appear in the music video; frequent Limahl back-up singer Mandy Newton lip-syncs Andersen's part.

 Legacy

 In the final episode of the third season of Stranger Things, set in 1985, "Never Ending Story" is sung by Dustin (Gaten Matarazzo) and his long-distance girlfriend Suzie (Gabriella Pizzolo) as a way to reconnect after not seeing each other for some time.
 Following the season's release on July 4, 2019, interest in "The NeverEnding Story" surged; viewership of the original music video had increased by 800% within a few days according to YouTube, while Spotify reported an 825% increase in stream requests for the song.
 Limahl expressed gratitude towards Netflix for this; while he had not watched the series, he was told of the song's inclusion by his nephews and watched clips of the duet.
 Limahl had previously found a similar increase in his past work when the network used his band Kajagoogoo's song "Too Shy" in Black Mirror: Bandersnatch.
+In June 2024, ITV used an arrangement of the song in their opening for coverage of the 2024 UEFA European Football Championship.
+In 2022, the Spanish stage production La Historia Interminable, El Musical, welcomed Limahl to the stage to perform the song with the cast, including Teresa Ferrer as Xayide and Teresa Abarca and Alba Cuartero, who alternated as the Childlike Empress.